schlimmchen/OpenDTU-OnBattery-docs/docs/firmware/update.md

 ![Firmware Upgrade](../assets/images/screenshots/settings_firmwareupgrade.png)

-If you've installed a pre-compiled firmware in the past (a firmware file which contained `opendtu-generic*.factory.bin` in it's filename) you can choose the appropriate binary without the suffix `.factory`.
+If you've installed a pre-compiled firmware in the past (a firmware file which contained `opendtu-onbattery-generic*.factory.bin` in it's filename) you can choose the appropriate binary without the suffix `.factory`.

 You can find your currently installed binary file in **Info** --> **System** --> **PIO Environment**